 Streambank Stabilization on the East Gallatin River

-The Gallatin Watershed Council is stabilizing two sections of eroding streambank on privately owned land along the East Gallatin River.
-This project will be used as an educational tool for nearby landowners and includes:
+The Gallatin Watershed Council (GWC) stabilized two sections of eroding streambank on privately owned land along the East Gallatin River.
+This project will be used as an educational tool for nearby landowners.
+Through this project, GWC hopes to demonstrate effectiveness of different techniques at halting bank erosion, providing education and outreach about best management practices for streambank stabilization and the importance of working collaboratively.

 - Re-grading 825 feet of incised stream banks